Reionization and the ISM/Stellar Origins with JWST and ALMA (RIOJA): The core of the highest redshift galaxy overdensity at $z = 7.88$ confirmed by NIRSpec/JWST: Introduction

-Understanding the properties of galaxies at redshift of $z\gtrsim6$ is crucial to study galaxy formation and evolution as well as the process of cosmic reioinization.
+Understanding the properties of galaxies at redshift of $z\gtrsim6$ is crucial for studying galaxy formation and evolution as well as the process of cosmic reioinization.
 With the advent of the James Webb Space Telescope ({\it JWST}; \citealt{Gardner2023}), it has become possible to study detailed properties of high redshift galaxies (e.g., \citealt{Curtis-Lake2023, Bunker2023}).

-The overdense regions of galaxies, proto-clusters, offer us the opportunity to study environmental effects of galaxy formation (e.g., \citealt{Dressler1980, Koyama2008}).
-Proto-clusters in the epoch of reionzation (EoR) are interesting because they probe early galaxy formation and stellar mass assembly.
+The overdense regions of galaxies, protoclusters, offer us the opportunity to study environmental effects of galaxy formation (e.g., \citealt{Dressler1980, Koyama2008}).
+Protoclusters in the epoch of reionzation (EoR) are interesting because they probe early galaxy formation and stellar mass assembly.

-An interesting candidate proto-cluster, A2744-z7p9OD, at $z\approx7-8$ behind the strong lensing cluster Abell 2744 was reported based on photometric redshift deduced from {\it HST} data taken as a part of Hubble Frontier Fields Survey (PI: Lotz) in conjunction with {\it Spitzer}/IRAC data (\citealt{Zheng2014, Laporte2014, Ishigaki2016}).
-The proto-cluster includes eleven member galaxy candidates at $7 < z < 8$ labelled as A2744-ZD1, ZD2, ..., ZD11 and eleven candidates at $8 < z < 9$ labelled as A2744-YD1, YD2, ..., YD11 within a single field of view of {\it HST} WFC3.
+An interesting candidate protocluster, A2744-z7p9OD, at $z\approx7-8$ behind the strong lensing cluster Abell 2744 was reported based on photometric redshift deduced from {\it HST} data taken as a part of Hubble Frontier Fields Survey (PI: Lotz) in conjunction with {\it Spitzer}/IRAC data (\citealt{Zheng2014, Laporte2014, Ishigaki2016}).
+The protocluster includes eleven member galaxy candidates at $7 < z < 8$ labelled as A2744-ZD1, ZD2, ..., ZD11 and eleven candidates at $8 < z < 9$ labelled as A2744-YD1, YD2, ..., YD11 within a single field of view of {\it HST} WFC3.
 Among these, particularly interesting is the ``quintet'' galaxies at $z\sim8$ (YD1, YD4, YD6, YD7, and ZD1) in a distance of $\sim 3\arcsec \times3\arcsec$, as shown in the left panel of Figure \ref{fig:summary}.